sempernow/refpages/REFs/Hyper-V.md

 # - One per physical adapter
 # - Do NOT use `-SwitchType` option
 # - Even if `-AllowManagementOS` set to false, reverts upon any such adapter addition
-New-VMSwitch -Name "External Switch" -NetAdapterName "Ethernet" -AllowManagementOS $true
+New-VMSwitch -Name "External Switch" -NetAdapterName "vEth1" -AllowManagementOS $true
 # Add Virtural Adapter to External Switch, attached to Windows OS (rather than a VM).
 Add-VMNetworkAdapter -Name 'External Switch' -ManagementOS -SwitchName 'External Switch'
 # Rename Adapter